-We started with the Duckhorn Vineyard 2009 Sauvignon Blanc, with the usual bright citrus of SBs but with more complexity than most and with a very good refreshing, balanced acid.
-Next was the Duckhorn Vineyard 2007 Goldeneye Pinot Noir from Anderson Valley which had more substance than many California PNs, with a good but balanced tannin.
+We started with the Duckhorn Vineyard 2009 Sauvignon Blanc, which had the usual bright citrus of SBs but with more complexity than most and with a very good refreshing, balanced acid.
+Next was the Duckhorn Vineyard 2007 Goldeneye Pinot Noir from Anderson Valley which had more substance than many California PNs, with a good, well integrated tannins.

-The Duckhorn Vineyard 2007 Merlot followed with its good, balanced tannins and rich fruit of cherries along with an unusually pleasant mouth feel.
+The Duckhorn Vineyard 2007 Merlot followed with its good, balanced tannins and rich fruit of cherries, along with an unusually pleasant mouth feel.
 Back in the 1970s in California, Merlot was only used to blend with cabs and I don’t remember any bottles being labeled as a Merlot.
 This was despite the use of Merlot as the predominate varietal in right bank Bordeaux reds.
-California merlots have come a long way since then.
+California merlots have come a long way since then and Duckhorn offers one of the better ones.

-Duckhorn has a solid line of good wines.
-Given the lovely setting, the outstanding presentation for visitors, and the friendly service, Duckhorn is a winery that you probably will not want to miss.
+Duckhorn has a solid line of very good premium wines.
+Given the lovely setting, the outstanding presentation for visitors, and the friendly service, Duckhorn is a winery that you will not want to miss.

 Saint Helena, CA 94574